legend-exp/legend-pygeom-hpges/docs/source/manual.rst

 Detector properties
 -------------------

-Most detectors are described by a ``G4GenericPolycone`` (:class:`pyg4ometry.geant4.solid.GenericPolycone`) This describes the solid by a series of (r,z) pairs rotated around the z axis.
+Most detectors are described by a :class:`G4GenericPolycone <pyg4ometry.geant4.solid.GenericPolycone>`.
+This describes the solid by a series of (r,z) pairs rotated around the z axis.

-There are methods to plot the (r,z) profile of the detector, in addition this is able to label the contact type (p+,n+ or passivated) each surface corresponds to (based on the metadata).
+There are methods to plot the (r,z) profile of the detector, in addition this is able to label the contact type (p+, n+ or passivated) each surface corresponds to (based on the metadata).

 .. code-block:: python